apereo/apereo.github.io/_posts/cas/2017-08-30-cas-loginflow-interrupt.md

 }
 ```

 The above ruleset simply says: _Whenever <code>casuser</code> authenticates, present the `message` to the user with a number of `links`.
-So simply `interrupt` but make sure an SSO session is not established which would have the user present credentials again in subsequent attempts._
+Make sure an SSO session is not established which would have the user present credentials again in subsequent attempts._

 # The Looks